department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-08 Sign in transition/2024-08 Sign in transition conversation guide.md

     - “Learn more about how to create a verified account…”
     - Learn more about this change…”
 ### Inherited Proofing
-- If a Login.gov or ID.me account was created for you using your previous information you provided to [MHV or DS Logon], what would you expect to be able to do on VA.gov?
+- If you could push a button to have a Login.gov or ID.me account created for you using your previous information you provided to [MHV or DS Logon], what would you expect from that?
 - Do you use any other government websites?
+- Do you ever use a Login.gov or ID.me account for those?
 If a Login.gov or ID.me account was created for you using your previous information you provided to [MHV or DS Logon] and ______ site allowed you to use that account, what would you expect to happen?
 [We want to understand what they expect to be able to do with the other government website.]

 ## Round 3 - Closing Q’s and Thank you | 3 minutes